-- 2. Comply with school policies, rules, regulations, and directives. - 3.
+- 1. Follow the school's disciplinary procedures, applying them fairly and in the context of the grace of the gospel. - 2.
+Comply with school policies, rules, regulations, and directives. - 3.
 Maintain an orderly classroom atmosphere conducive to learning. - 4.
 Teach to the standards of performance required by the school. - 5.
 Establish rapport and an effective working relationship with parents, students, and other staff members. - 6.
 Teach students to strive toward self-discipline. - 7.
 Serve as appropriate Christian role models. - 8.
 Communicate with parents as needed, using email, phone calls, and/or conferences.